 According to 2017-2018 Demographic and Health Surveys (DHS), maternal mortality rate in DRC is 846 per 100,000 live births, which is 12 times higher than what is recommended by the Sustainable Development Goals (SDGs).
 This represents a net increase when compared to the 549 deaths per 100,00 live births reported in 2007.

 It is estimated that 35 percent of female deaths among those of reproductive age are related to maternal causes, putting 1 out of every 18 women at risk of death.
 And in 2015, DRC ranked as the 3rd country with the highest number of maternal deaths in the world.

 In 2019, the mainly rural province of Kongo-Centrale had the 11th highest number of maternal deaths out of the 26 provinces of the country, including the conflict-affected regions.
-This is an alarmingly high ranking for a province that doesn’t receive much coverage.
+This is an alarmingly high ranking for a province that does not receive much coverage.

-MISSIONS & OBJECTIVES
+MISSION & OBJECTIVES

 HOW WE PLAN TO ACHIEVE IT

 Elaka will achieve its objectives by partnering with local clinics, hospitals and initiatives to strengthen their capacity.